mmanela/diffplex/README.md

 DiffPlex
 ========

 DiffPlex is C# library to generate textual diffs.
-It targets netstandard 1.4.
+It is a PCL (portable) library that targets .NET 4.0, Silverlight 5.0, Windows 8.0, Windows Phone 8.0, Windows Phone Appx 8.1

 ## About the API